flipcoder/textbeat/README.md

 ## Tracks

-Columns are separate tracks, line them up for more than one instrument
+Columns are separate tracks, line them up for more than one instrument.

+The dots are placeholders.

 ```
 1,2  1